 When a painful betrayal of one's self image, self-loathing, internal conflict, personal failing/flaw or guilt is Played for Drama

 open/close all folders

 - The origin of Spider-Man involves this, as Uncle Ben's death is indirectly caused by Peter's irresponsibility.

 - Taxi Driver is all about the protagonist projecting his self-loathing on others, where his antagonists are just placeholders for the things he hates about himself or wants for himself.

-- In The Film of the Book of Fourteen Oh Eight, the overall schtick of the titular hotel room seems to be dragging guests kicking and screaming through the darkest corners of their own subconscious and beating them over the head with their own doubts, fears, and regrets.
+- In The Film of the Book of 1408, the overall schtick of the titular hotel room seems to be dragging guests kicking and screaming through the darkest corners of their own subconscious and beating them over the head with their own doubts, fears, and regrets.
 Mike Enslin discovers this to his extreme detriment.

 - This is what the horror of Room 101 in 1984 is all about.
 Using your greatest fears to get you to betray the most important thing about yourself, to destroy your self-image by making you betray everything and anything that's left of what you valued before they arrested you.